-- 2.1 Under the terms of the Data Protection Act 1998 and the Human Rights Act 1998, all personal and sensitive organisational information, however, received, is treated as confidential.
-This includes: - Anything of a personal nature that is not a matter of public record about a tenant, resident, client, applicant, colleague or Board member; or - Sensitive organisational information.
+- 2.1 Under the terms of the Data Protection Act 2018, the General Data Protection Regulations (GDPR) and the Human Rights Act 1998, all personal and sensitive organisational information, however, received, is treated as confidential.
+This includes: - a.
+Anything of a personal nature that is not a matter of public record about a tenant, resident, client, applicant, colleague or Board member; or - b.
+Sensitive organisational information.